 A Taste of the Tone: "What is the victory of a cat on a hot tin roof?—I wish I knew… Just staying on it, I guess, as long as she can…"

 There's More Where That Came From… Next Up: A Streetcar Named Desire

 If you've already read Beloved in school, it's time to pick it back up for a second go.
 Indeed, this unforgettable ghost story is so much more than just a ghost story.
 It reveals the ways in which slavery's legacy maintains a strong, haunting presence throughout the Reconstruction era and into the present.
-It also emphasizes the transformative but undefinable power of romantic, maternal, and self-love, so in many ways, it reads like a love story.
+It also emphasizes the transformative but undefinable power of romantic, maternal, and internal love.

 A Taste of the Tone: "There is a loneliness that can be rocked.
 Arms crossed, knees drawn up, holding, holding on, this motion, unlike a ship's, smooths and contains the rocker.
 It's an inside kind—wrapped tight like skin.
 Then there is the loneliness that roams.
 No rocking can hold it down.
 It is alive.
 On its own.
 A dry and spreading thing that makes the sound of one's own feet going seem to come from a far-off place."